AlisonV2/av2-task-manager/README.md

 - POST /users : Create a new user, sends an email to the user with a link to activate the account.
 - POST /users/login : Login a user.
 - GET /users/logout : Logout a user.
 Need to be authenticated.

-- GET /users/verify/:token : Verify a user account.
+### Tokens

-- POST /users/refresh : Refresh a user token.
+- POST /tokens : Refresh access token
+- GET /tokens/:token : Verify user's email

 ### Tasks